shreachari/ECEM202A-Project/docs/report.md

 Breathing can be measured today using several approaches that all feature sensors that are physically attached to a user's body.
 One such approach is band that attaches around a users' chest and measures the vibrations in and around the chest.
 Another approach, [RESPA](https://www.zansors.com/respa), features a small clip on device that connects to an iOS or Android app to provide breathing data.
 This wearable sensor provides real time haptic feedback as well.
 Additionally, MindfulWatch is a smartwatch-based sensing system designed for real time monitoring of respiration during meditation by capturing subtle wrist movements.
 The limitations of these approaches are the reliance on wearable devices, that can constrict the user's motion or be uncomfortable to wear, or no feedback.

 There are also wireless techniques currently that are useful for capturing physiological signals similar to what we propose in this project.
 As an example, the technology 'EQ-Radio' uses Frequency Modulated Carrier Wave (FMCW) for emotion sensing by extracting heartbeats and respiration from RF signals reflected off the human body.
-In another case, UWB signals for non contact diagnosis of sleep apnea by detecting respiratory events.
+In another case, UWB signals are used for non contact diagnosis of sleep apnea by detecting respiratory events.
 So, there are currently wireless technologies to sense physiological features for the purposes of smart cities, medical diagnosis, and more.
 However, wireless technologies have not been explored for exercising, meditation, or general wellness.

 ## 3. Novelty & Rationale